 Magnetic resonance technologists (or MRI technologists), produce diagnostic images using equipment that generates radio waves and a strong magnetic field.
 They apply their extensive knowledge of anatomy, pathology and physiology, as well as their patient care skills, to obtain images and monitor patients during scans.

 Unlike x-rays, MRI uses magnetic fields and radio waves to make images.
 MRI can be used to:

-- study the blood system (vascular system)
+- study the vascular system

 - find tumours, especially in the brain and spine

-- make images of soft tissues, such as muscles and tendons
+- make images of soft tissues such as muscles and tendons

 The Alberta College of Medical Diagnostic and Therapeutic Technologists (ACMDTT) has adopted the Canadian Association of Medical Radiation Technologists’ (CAMRT) competency profiles for the medical radiation technology specialties that it regulates.
 Previous competency profiles for these specialties have been rescinded.
 The ACMDTT acknowledges that CAMRT’s profiles reflect current practice in Alberta.